Otterfan/census/REPORTS.md

 Installation instructions can be found on the [Blazer project repo](https://github.com/ankane/blazer#installation).

 ### Rails install
 Be sure to install and run migrations the first time you install this gem.
+(Don't override `blazer.yml` when prompted!)

 ```
 rails g blazer:install
-rake db:migrate
+bin/rails db:migrate RAILS_ENV=development
 ```

 ### Postgres configuration